Okay, you believe you won’t get cyber-attacked.

 - The hourly backups should be differential so you don’t have to backup the whole system repeatedly and to save storage space – full backups take long time and they would create a large backup file.

-- The solution should be immune to ransomware or malware attacks – this is an important specification that must be guaranteed by your provider
+- The solution should be immune to ransomware or malware attacks – this is imperative and must be guaranteed by your provider

-- Preferably, it includes a local device for a local backups, thus allowing for quick recovery and local server/desktop virtualization – just imagine downloading a 3TB file from the cloud.
+- Includes a local device for a local backups, allowing for quick recovery and local server/desktop virtualization – just imagine downloading a 3TB file from the cloud.
 At a stable download speed, that will take 5 days and 20 hours to complete!

-- Automated transfer of encrypted backups/differentials to the cloud
+- Redundant and automated transfer of encrypted backups/differentials to the cloud

-- The images of the machines backed up in the cloud should also be bootable as a virtual machine in the cloud so it could be accessed in case of a disaster
+- The images of the machines backed up in the cloud should also be bootable as a virtual machine in the cloud so it can be accessed in case of a disaster

 - Have a good Master Service Agreement with your provider defining the scope of the work and its responsibilities.
 It must also state that your provider has a cyber security insurance coverage.